Can you transfer files with Chrome Remote Desktop?

 Two more ways to transfer files between remote devices

-If you think that transferring files via Chrome Remote Desktop is too cumbersome, or you don't want to use it to transfer files, here in this part, we provide you with two more options to transfer files between remote devices.
+If you think that transferring files via Chrome Remote Desktop is too cumbersome, here in this part, we provide you with two more options to transfer files between remote devices.
 Please check them out.

 Way 1.
 The professional remote file transfer software: AnyViewer [Recommended]